Docs

 1. Log in to Timefold Platform app.timefold.ai

-3. Click New webhook.
+3. Select Webhook and click New webhook.

 4. Give your webhook a name.

-5. Enter the URL for your webhook.
+5. Enter the URL for your webhook and the header values.

 6. Enable the webhook and click Add webhook.